-3.2.1 Quantification of indicators genes
+3.2.1 Quantification of indicator genes

-The equations obtained after linear regression of qPCR standard curves and the respective efficiencies are indicated in Table 2.
-Mean copy numbers for each treatment and each gene are shown in Fig. 2 and Table 4.
-For all the indicators genes, the results of two-way ANOVA (Table 3) indicated no statistical significance of Herbicide main effect as well as no interaction, while a significant Dry-rewetting effect was detected only for AOB (P < 0.05).
-The abundance of $amoA{AOB}$ (averaged for both levels of Herbicide factor) was 1.27 fold higher in microcosms with dry-rewetting dessication (CD) than in undisturbed (SD) microcosms (Table 4).
+For all the indicator genes, the results of two-way ANOVA (Table 2) indicated no statistical significance of the herbicide main effect as well as no interaction, while a significant dry-rewetting effect was detected only for AOB (P < 0.05).
+Mean copy numbers for each treatment and each gene are shown in Fig. 2 and Table 3.
+The abundance of amoA{AOB} (averaged for both levels of the herbicide factor) was 1.27-fold higher in microcosms with dry-rewetting desiccation (CD) than in undisturbed (SD) microcosms (Table 3).

-130 3.2.2 DGGE of ammonia-oxidizing bacteria
+3.2.2 DGGE of ammonia-oxidizing bacteria

-DGGE profiles showed few bands and high similarity values (Pearson coefficients) among replicates of the four treatments, with no separation in four treatment-clusters.
+DGGE profiles showed few bands and high similarity values (Pearson coefficients) among replicates of the four treatments, with no separation in four treatment clusters.
 Similarly, no obvious separation was observed between microcosms with (CD) and without (SD) dry-rewetting or between glyphosate-treated (CG) and untreated microcosms (SG).
-At 80 % similarity level (cut-off), a separation in two clusters was observed (Fig. 3, grey branches).
+At an 80% similarity level (cut-off), a separation in two clusters was observed (Fig. 3, grey branches).
 In one of them, we observed two replicates of CD/SG treatment.
 In the second cluster the three replicates of CD/CG treatment clustered together with microcosms in which no dry-rewetting was applied (SD).